lithops-cloud/lithops/docs/functions.md

-# PyWren Functions Style and Parameters
+# PyWren Functions and Parameters

 PyWren for IBM Cloud allows to send multiple parameters in the function invocation.